-- The interest rate for Subsidized and Unsubsidized Direct Loans is a variable fixed rate of 4.45% for for undergraduates 2017-2018 loans
+- The interest rate for Subsidized and Unsubsidized Direct Loans is a variable fixed rate of 4.529% for undergraduates

-- The interest rate for Unsubsidized Direct Loans is a variable fixed rate of 6.0% for graduate students loans in 2017-2018
+- The interest rate for Unsubsidized Direct Loans is a variable fixed rate of 6.079% for graduate students loans

 - The Direct Loan Program charges a nominal fee that is deducted from the loan proceeds of each disbursement.

 If you have subsidized loans, you won't be charged any interest as long as you are enrolled at least half-time (6 credits undergraduate and 4 credits graduate) or during authorized periods of deferment.